gehelem/als/README.rst

   (venv) user@host:~/als$

 If you don't see the `(venv)` part before your command prompt, this means your virtualenv is not active.
-Activate it using step 5 of the installation procedure.
+Activate it using steps 4 & 5 of the `Installation`_ procedure.

 2. just launch ALS from anywhere :)